shahednasser/cross-post-notion/README.md

     - `add_default_frontmatter`: Whether to add default frontmatter to the markdown file.
 The default frontmatter are:
       - `title`
       - `date`
+      - `slug`
     - `properties`: A JSON object that allows you to override the name of the properties in Notion to pull the values of frontmatter fields.
     - `frontmatter_labels`: A JSON object that allows you to override the labels of the frontmatter fields.
     - `extra_frontmatter`: Allows you to add extra frontmatter to the output markdown.
+    - `extra_frontmatter_mapper`: If you want the values of the frontmatter keys in `extra_frontmatter` to be pulled out of Notion, you can map each key to a property name in the Notion document.

 ### Environment Variables when Loading Configurations from a Custom File